Musicology·A Field Guide

 twelve weeks.

 A self-study site for music research.
-Nine small operative models of music-theory ideas, a six-thousand-word briefing on the discipline as it stands in 2026, and a twelve-week syllabus that runs from acoustics to the current debates.
+Ten small operative models of music-theory ideas, a six-thousand-word briefing on the discipline as it stands in 2026, and a twelve-week syllabus that runs from acoustics to the current debates.
 Free, open, and small enough to read in a week.

 Fig. I — The pitch-class clock; major and minor triads on C, related by P.

-I The Workshop nine instruments, no dependencies
+I The Workshop ten instruments, no dependencies

 I.